How to configure SparkPost to send emails in Email Subscribers?

 - At the top of this page, you can set the From Name and From Email.
 By default, these will be filled with your site’s name and admin email.

-For the From Email, use an email address associated with your verified domain from step 3.
+For the From Email, use an email address associated with your verified domain from Step 3

 Select a mailer to send mailand click on SparkPost as the mailer.

 Now that you’ve selected SparkPost as your mailer, a new section will appear below the Mailers list.
 Here, you’ll need to enter API and Region information.

 Enter the API Key created from Step 4.